mpv-player/homebrew-mpv/README.md

 ------------------

  *  mpv: builds mpv stable releases or git HEAD
- *  libass-ct: builds libass with experimental CoreText support
+ *  libass-git: builds libass from the Git repository (instead of using releases)
  *  vapoursynth: builds vapoursynth with python3 support
  *  f3kdb: builds the flash3kyuu deband vapoursynth filter
  *  mvtools: builds the mvtools vapoursynth filter